Rules & Regulations

 (a) remain the property of Parking & Transportation Services;

-(c) to be valid, must be clearly displayed on the driver’s side of the windshield/dashboard of the vehicle for which they are issued and clear of any tinted areas or obstructions;
+(c) to be valid, must be clearly displayed on the rearview mirror facing outward of the vehicle for which they are issued and clear of any tinted areas or obstructions;

 (d) are not to be duplicated or altered in any form.
 Print outs, photocopies or reproductions of any kind are prohibited and invalid; and,

 (e) must be promptly returned to the Parking & Transportation Services' office if they are cancelled or revoked.

 (f) must be physically displayed in the vehicle at all times

 In accepting a parking permit, the permit holder agrees:

 (a) to clearly display their permit at all times when parking on campus;